 In summer 2015, DEP began a multi-year geomorphic and suspended sediment/turbidity (SS/T) monitoring study with USGS in the Stony Clove Creek watershed to understand the impacts of restoration projects on SS/T and the relative contributions of each tributary to SS/T in the Upper Esopus Creek watershed.
-Work in 2015 included modified Phase 2 SFI and Phase 3 assessments in tributaries to Stony Clove Creek to help inform water quality monitoring station site selection in 2016.
-Water quality monitoring began through an agreement with USGS in 2016.
-This work is expected to continue through 2026.
+Water quality monitoring began through an agreement with USGS in 2016 and is expected to continue through 2026.